 - The enteric nervous system, which regulates the function of the gastrointestinal tract

 Autonomic dysfunction or dysautonomia means that the autonomic system is not working properly.
-Symptoms of autonomic dysfunction may occur during stress (psychological, surgical, in the setting of trauma or another illness like the flu), and may occur during exercise or at rest.
-Patients may experience chronic pain, fatigue or sleep problems, heart problems (palpitations, dizzy spells, fainting spells), lung problems (shortness of breath), abdominal problems (heartburn, trouble swallowing, diarrhea/constipation), bladder problems, sweating too much or not enough, trouble with body temperature regulation or sexual dysfunction.
+Dysautonomia symptoms may occur during stress (psychological, surgical, in the setting of trauma or another illness like the flu), and may occur during exercise or at rest.
+Patients with autonomic dysfunction may experience chronic pain, fatigue or sleep problems, heart problems (palpitations, dizzy spells, fainting spells), lung problems (shortness of breath), abdominal problems (heartburn, trouble swallowing, diarrhea/constipation), bladder problems, sweating too much or not enough, trouble with body temperature regulation or sexual dysfunction.

-At NorthShore Neurological Institute, we have the best team and the most advanced equipment to recognize autonomic dysfunction early and manage it proactively.
+At NorthShore Neurological Institute, we have the best team and the most advanced equipment to recognize autonomic nervous system dysfunction early and manage it proactively.

-To learn more about diagnosis and treatment of autonomic disorders at NorthShore Neurological Institute or to schedule an appointment, call us at 877.570.7020.
+To learn more about diagnosis and treatment of autonomic dysfunction at NorthShore Neurological Institute or to schedule an appointment, call us at 877.570.7020.